Why a Feedback Culture Matters – And How to Establish It

 - Explain the impact — What is the impact of this behavior?
 Did it impact the team dynamic, work outcomes, or someone’s emotions?

-Example: “When you get stressed, you show your frustration and talk angrily to the team.
+Example: “I observed that when you get stressed, you show your frustration and talk angrily to the team.
 This demotivates them.”

 - Wait, and listen — Now pause.
 What is the reaction?
 Be open.
 Hear the person out, maybe there is something you were not aware of.